Alternatives/vs OneHourIndexing

 Why people look for OneHourIndexing alternatives

-• Misleading name — multiple users confirm it does NOT actually index in one hour.
-The "one hour" refers to when processing starts, not when indexing occurs
+• Misleading name — "1 hour" refers to when processing starts, not when indexing occurs

-• BlackHatWorld scam thread: user tested with quality links and got 1 out of 50 indexed (2% success rate)
+• BlackHatWorld test: 1 out of 50 links indexed (2% success rate) with quality URLs

-• No automatic refund for unindexed URLs — unlike competitors that offer credit-back guarantees
+• No automatic refund system for unindexed URLs

 OneHourIndexing Pricing vs IndexBolt